 Certificate of Participation

 Upon successful completion of the workshop, a Certificate of Participation will be presented to each participant.

 A shuttle service will take participants from downtown Montreal to McGill’s Macdonald Campus and back.
-A stop on the way back will also be made at Pierre-Elliott Trudeau International Airport.
+A stop on the return trip will also be made at Pierre-Elliott Trudeau International Airport.